-The 1970’s saw the arrival of yet more polo families as the Holdens, the Ringers, and the Conants came to town.
-In 1970 Robert Skene began constant meetings to procure the club.
+The club experienced many different owners and lessors during the 1960’s.
+Notable among the owners was Rudy Tongg of Hawaii who secured the club as the site of the U.S. Open tournament in 1963 and in 1966.
+Soon after, in the 1970’s the Club saw the arrival of yet more polo families.
+In 1970 a famous American 10-Goal player, Robert Skene, began working to procure the club.
 Developers had their sights set on a mobile park and miniature golf course and, in order to hold them off, Robert Skene sub-leased the club for $4,000.00 per month.
-In 1974 the Fleischmann facility was to be renovated to encourage a new renaissance in polo.
-“The Santa Barbara Polo Club, Inc.” bought the property and construction of the envisioned facility began, concluding with the provision of 141 deluxe condominium units, 2 swimming pools, a jacuzzi, eight tennis courts, a tennis clubhouse, an exercise track for the horses, an arena, stabling for 350 horses, and three turf fields.
-The original clubhouse was left intact.
+In 1974 the Club’s facility was to be renovated to encourage a new renaissance in polo.
+“The Santa Barbara Polo Club, Inc.” bought the property and construction of the envisioned facility began, concluding with the provision of 141 deluxe condominium units, 2 swimming pools, a jacuzzi, eight tennis courts, a tennis clubhouse, an exercise track for the horses, an arena, stabling for 350 horses, three turf fields and a stick and ball field.
+The original clubhouse remained intact.

 December of 1975 marked a turning point in the club’s history as the club was put into the trusteeship of Ambassador Glen Holden, Dr. Norman Ringer, and Kenneth Walker, ensuring the club’s future into perpetuity and thereby dashing many developers’ dreams.
 At this juncture, the trustees leased the club to the “SBPRC Management Company, Inc.”.
 This 501 (c) (7) corporation is now under the management and the direction of its Board of Directors.
 The club’s name was then expanded to “The Santa Barbara Polo & Racquet Club.”
 From this time forward, polo prospered.